Morrissey: 2020–present: I Am Not a Dog on a Chain, Bonfire of Teenagers and Make-Up Is a Lie

 Marr's statement also clarified other claims made by Morrissey's team on his website, including that Marr had filed for 100% ownership of the Smiths' intellectual property and trademark rights without having consulted with Morrissey, despite the fact that "Morrissey alone created the musical unit name 'the Smiths' in May 1982".
 In Marr's statement it was clarified that Marr discovered that the band did not own the trademark, and in an effort to protect the trademark from a third party attempt made in 2018 to use the band's name, Marr registered the trademark solely under his name after a failure to receive a response from Morrissey and his representatives.
 In January 2024 Marr signed an agreement to share ownership of the name with Morrissey, an agreement Morrissey has yet to follow up on.
 Marr further clarified that the efforts to take the trademark were not to tour under the Smiths' name with a singer of Marr's choice (contrary to the claims made by Morrissey's team), but rather simply to protect the band's name and use of the name.

 In February 2025 Morrissey announced tour dates in the UK and Ireland, later followed by dates across Europe throughout the year.
 Shows in Dublin and Manchester were opened by Brigitte Calls Me Baby.

 In March 2025 Morrissey instructed his law firm, Levy & McRae, to pursue legal action against a UK-based individual for "distressing, harmful and libellous content" about him, as reported by Music Business Worldwide.
 In April The Times also concurred with his actions, arguing it was not parody but stalking.

 In September 2025, two of Morrissey's concerts on his US tour, at the MGM Music Hall at Fenway in Boston and the Foxwoods Resort Casino in Mashantucket, Connecticut, were cancelled following what the singer called "a credible threat" on his life.
 The threat had been received in advance of a concert at TD Place Stadium in Ottawa, although that show went ahead as planned.

+On 18 December 2025 it was announced on Morrissey's Facebook account that he had signed to Sire Records.
+His upcoming album was renamed once more to Make-Up Is a Lie and its lead single of the same name was released on 6 January 2026.
+The album, his first in over six years, was released on 6 March 2026 to mixed reviews from music critics.

+The Morrissey 2026 Las Vegas residency at the Wynn Encore Theater was canceled on August 5, 2026, just one week before the scheduled opening night.
+Venue promoters cited "unforeseen logistical issues," and Ticketmaster automatically issued refunds, marking another event in a history of cancellations throughout the artist's career.